'Dr. Knock' ('Knock'): Film Review

 A black doctor with plans to become filthy rich arrives in a picturesque, nostalgia-drenched and lily-white hamlet in 1950s France in the obnoxiously misguided dramatic comedy Dr. Knock (Knock).
 The film is based on the darkly satirical and oft-adapted Jules Romains play about how nascent advertising techniques can fan the flames of an entire village’s hypochondria while enriching a man in a position of respect and power who is supposed to help the community.
 But in the version of writer-director Lorraine Levy, the conman is not only the town’s only person of color — not at all acknowledged, which is already problematic — but somehow, despite his frequently crass actions, he manages to get the entire village to become very fond of him by the film’s entirely implausible happy end.

-Notwithstanding the presence of Intouchables megastar Omar Sy, who has also appeared in Hollywood fare including Jurassic World, Inferno and X Men: Days of Future Past, the film managed to open locally to only about a third of the number of Sy’s most recent French film, Two is a Family.
+Notwithstanding the presence of Intouchables megastar Omar Sy, who has also appeared in Hollywood fare including Jurassic World, Inferno and X Men: Days of Future Past, the pic managed to open locally to only about a third of the number of Sy’s most recent French film, Two Is a Family.

 Levy’s previous film, the Middle East-set adoption drama The Other Son, made almost $1.3 million for Cohen Media in 2012, but Dr. Knock is unlikely to score a stateside theatrical release at all and will prove to be a hard sell for the distributors elsewhere in Europe and in Australia who pre-bought the item.